ishchow/personal-site/src/posts/3__my-ultimate-windows-10-window-management-setup.md

 [Alt-Tab Terminator](https://www.ntwind.com/software/alttabter.html) is a program that replaces the default Windows Alt+Tab view (which shows windows with small previews in a grid) with a list view that is searchable and has much larger window previews.

-Here's a screenshot of the program running.
+Here's a screenshot of the program running:

 {% image "./src/assets/media/win10wmsetup-alt-tab-terminator.png", "Alt-Tab Terminator" %}
 <!-- ![](win10wmsetup-alt-tab-terminator.png) -->